-Finally, you should know that pests could become a problem for your ponytail palm in certain situations.
-Pests can eat your plants and cause them harm, but you should be able to take care of pest issues once you notice them.
+Finally, you should know that pests could become a problem for your plant in certain situations.
+Pests can eat it and cause it harm, but you should be able to take care of pest issues once you notice them.

 There are three basic types of pests to look out for when caring for a ponytail palm.
 You’ll need to watch out for spider mites, mealybugs, and scale insects.

-If a ponytail palm has a severe spider mite infestation, then you might notice spider webs on branch tips.
-You might also notice yellow leaves on your ponytail palm when spider mites are bothering it, too.
+If your plant has a severe spider mite infestation, you might notice spider webs on branch tips.
+You might also notice yellow leaves when spider mites are bothering it.

-Scale bugs can be identified by looking for brown or black bumps on the branches of the ponytail palm.
+Scale bugs can be identified by looking for brown or black bumps on the branches.
 The bumps that you’re seeing have insects inside, and the bumps are actually a type of waxy shell.

-The best way to combat issues such as this is to use neem oil spray on your ponytail palm.
+The best way to combat issues such as this is to use neem oil spray.
 It should help to get rid of the pests and you won’t have to worry so much.

 You know more about what can cause a ponytail palm to die now, and this should give you the ability to stop it.
-If you catch these issues fast enough, then you can turn things around, but sometimes a ponytail palm will be too far gone.
+If you catch these issues fast enough, you can turn things around, but sometimes your plant will be too far gone.

 As long as you get used to taking care of your ponytail palm the right way, it’ll be easy to keep it healthy.
 You have the knowledge, and you’ll be able to find a care routine that works for you.

 These plants are beautiful and they’re great to have in your home.
-You should be able to enjoy your ponytail palm for a long time to come so long as you follow the advice listed here.
+You should be able to enjoy your plant for a long time to come so long as you follow the tips listed above.